 Identify 4-6 hooks to test within each narrative

 A hook is the first 2-3 seconds that stop the scroll.
-These could be: unexpected stat, relatable problem, surprising result, person's reaction, product benefit.
+These could be: unexpected stat, relatable problem, surprising result, person’s reaction, product benefit.
 Vary the hook while keeping the narrative constant.
+For detailed guidance on which hook types deliver 15-25% higher CTRs, including question hooks and bold stat hooks, reference proven frameworks that specify when each type works best.

 Define 2-3 CTAs and 3-4 key personas